Fresh produce and GS1

 Efficient logistics

 In your industry, it is common to use a combination of GS1 standards and services.
-They are used for identification, barcoding and sharing.
+They are used for identification, labeling and sharing.

 -